The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Introduction

-The RBC results give us a guideline to what we can expect when large-scale structures are present.
-To restrict the scope of this work, we have decided to only study sinusoidal modulations which can be directly benchmarked against \cite{VerschoofRubenA2018PdTt}.
-Hence, we will use Rotating Plane Couette Flow (RPCF) to study the effect of flow modulation induced by a sinusoidally oscillating wall at different frequencies and for different rotation ratios in wall turbulence.
-We will also consider solid body rotation ratios that are both anticyclonic and cyclonic, which will allow us to better compare against the experiment and against RBC; thus we can study the interaction of large-scale structures with modulation, as well as what happens when these structures are not present.
-We will analyze how the flow responds to different modulation frequencies by looking at torque and velocity statistics.
+The RBC results give us some guidelines on what we can expect when large-scale structures are present, i.e.~in the anti-cyclonic rotating regime, but there still remains a research gap on how modulated driving interacts with the general case of turbulent PCF.
+We will use direct numerical simulations of PCF with and without rotation to study the effect of flow modulation on wall-bounded turbulence induced by a sinusoidally oscillating wall at different frequencies and for different rotation ratios.
+We have decided to only study sinusoidal modulations to restrict the scope of this work, as the results can be directly benchmarked against the experiments of \cite{VerschoofRubenA2018PdTt}.
+We will start with non-rotating PCF, and then explore cases with anti-cyclonic and cyclonic rotation to modify the large-scale structures present, and allow for different interactions of the driving with the flow.
+We will analyze how the flow responds to different modulation frequencies by looking at dissipation and velocity statistics.
 We will also study the effect of the modulating amplitude on the flow behaviour.
 The larger quantity and in-depth examination of available statistics will extend the findings of \cite{VerschoofRubenA2018PdTt}, allowing us to include dissipation and spectral analysis data that was previously not available.

 The paper is organized as follows: in \S 2 we describe the numerical setup (mathematical formulation, non-dimensional parameters, domain size, resolution study).
 In \S 3, we detail the results obtained for the non-rotating case, while in \S 4 we add rotation and highlight the different features that arise.
 A brief summary and conclusions is provided in \S 5, which includes an outlook for future investigations.